Are Mouse-Keyboard Players On Overwatch Console Cheaters? Blizzard Speaks Up

 I would appreciate some clarity/ statement on the use of a mouse and keyboard on console editions of your game.

-having played many hours on console (over 1000 hours) it is evident that the majority of high level players are using mouse and keyboard on console.
+Having played many hours on console (over 1000 hours) it is evident that the majority of high level players are using mouse and keyboard on console.
 I know this as I have discussed this with many of these players.

 I believe this is unfair, however I wish to ask your official stance on the matter.